Claim your tax back when leaving the UK

 If you’re leaving the UK, or you have left in the last four tax years, you are probably due a leaving the UK tax refund.

-Be aware that there is not an automatic tax refund system, HMRC expects you to initiate a tax rebate.
+Be aware that there is not an automatic tax refund system, HMRC expects you to initiate a tax refund.
 This might sound a little scary or difficult, but our certified bookkeepers can advise you on the process.
 Claims can be up to 5 tax years (including the running tax year), so it can include the previous tax years too or can be initiated long after you have left the United Kingdom.

 What is the first step?

 First you need to inform HMRC if you’re leaving the UK to live abroad permanently, or going to work abroad full-time for at least one full tax year.
-(One tax year is from 6 April to 5 April the next year.)
+(One tax year is from 6 April to 5 April the following year.)
 You need to tell the relevant benefits offices that deal with your benefits that you’re moving abroad.

 How much tax can I claim back?